SciML/ReservoirComputing.jl/README.md

           nla_type = NLAT2())
 ```

-The echo state network can now be trained and tested:
+The echo state network can now be trained and tested.
+If not specified, the training will always be Ordinary Least Squares regression.
+The full range of training methods is detailed in the documentation.
 ```julia
 output_layer = train(esn, target_data)
 output = esn(Generative(predict_len), output_layer)
 ```

-where `ouput` is the matrix with the predicted trajectories that can be easily plotted:
+The data is returned as a matrix, `ouput` in the code above, that contains the predicted trajectories.
+The results can now be easily plotted:
 ```julia
 using Plots
 plot(transpose(output),layout=(3,1), label="predicted")